visit-dav/visit/src/doc/cli_manual/functions.rst

   DisableRedraw()
   AddOperator("Slice")
   # Set the slice operator attributes
-  # Redraw now that th operator attributes are set.
+  # Redraw now that thw operator attributes are set.
 This will
   # prevent 1 redraw.
   RedrawWindow()